iytfut/ai-test-case/DEPLOYMENT_GUIDE.md

 - Check that all dependencies are in `package.json`
 - Ensure build commands are correct
 - Verify Node.js version compatibility
+- **Terser Error**: If you get "terser not found" error, the Vite config has been updated to use esbuild instead

 ### Debug Steps: